Does your teen glare, pout, whine, or offer up nothing more than a bored “whatever” when you discuss your family vacation?

 - Discuss the use of smartphones – everything from the potential cost when traveling out of the US (although many all-inclusive resorts offer free wifi) to how much time they get to spend ignoring you, but be reasonable – teens today maintain social connections digitally and won’t appreciate being totally cut off from their friends, let them ‘share’ some of their vacation.

-- Don’t expect them to get up early…..teens just naturally need more sleep, and a vacation is the perfect time for them to just snooze and recharge.
-Use that morning time for your favorite ‘me’ activities, whatever that may be.
+- Don’t expect them to get up early for activities…..teens just naturally need more sleep, and a vacation is the perfect time for them to just snooze and recharge.
+Use that morning time for your favorite ‘me’ activities, such as a Spa visit, or whatever that may be.

 Check out OUR exclusive “Tips for Traveling with Teens”, to help you choose the best all-inclusive resort for for your family vacation, based on criteria beyond just their teens clubs…..